 Do you have a great idea for implementing a MBTP lesson?
 Maybe you watched a video, read a book, found a website, visited a museum or want to share a picture of your child's projects.
 Now you can share your great ideas with other parents.
 You can share web links, describe what you have done, or even upload pictures.

-Create an habitat - posted from Bryan, TX
+Create an habitat - posted from Portland, OR

 This interactive game lat you choose, between animal, vegetation, biome and precipitation to create the right habitat.
 Is fun and a good introduction to the unit.